 This is a space to list any teaching positions you may have had, either as a faculty member or as a guest lecturer or speaker.
 You should only include those related specifically to your practice or to visual arts:

-If, as well as being an artist you have also undertaken curatorial projects (as so many artists seem to do now), you can list them simply as the exhibition itself, or, add on a brief explaination:
+If, as well as being an artist you have also undertaken curatorial projects (as so many artists seem to do now), you can list them simply as the exhibition itself.
+Alternatively, you can also add on a brief explanation:

 Some artists choose to list awards and / or grants they have received.
 If you decide to include this, the list should all be specifically related to your artistic practice, unless it is extremely notable, such as the Nobel Peace Prize:

-Artist’s residencies you may have attended are good to include on your CV as they show a dedication to your practice and to your professional development:
+Artist’s residencies you may have attended are good to include on your CV.
+This is because they show a dedication to your practice, and to your professional development:

 One of the best ways to start writing your CV is to see how other artists do it.
 In addition to the categories listed above, there are many different professional practices or ways of organizing your information.
-Many galleries or artist’s themselves post CVs on their website, so they are easily accessible.
+For example, many galleries or artists themselves post CVs on their website, so they are easily accessible.
 A few to check out: